Trump doesn't let shutdown interfere with celebrating Navy's 250th anniversary at rally-like event

 The president has increasingly sought to leverage support from within the military as he has escalated its role in American society, asking troops to patrol the streets of U.S. cities, including Los Angeles, Washington, Chicago, Memphis, Baltimore and Portland, Oregon.
 California Gov. Gavin Newsom said Trump was seeking to send his state's National Guard to Portland after the administration's previous moves to deploy troops in the Oregon National Guard were blocked in court.

+1. In his June speechfor the 250th anniversary of the Army, Trump similarly broke down presidential norms by calling protesters in Los Angeles “animals” and “a foreign enemy,” claims that left some in the audience feeling uneasy.

+The sailors on Sunday were far more engaged and responsive to the president’s jokes and political quips than the military’s top brass were at a meeting on Tuesday at a base in Quantico, Virginia.
+They had been abruptly summoned by Hegseth from across the globe.

-Trump on Tuesday addressed a gathering of military leaders abruptly summoned from across the globe to Virginia by Hegseth.
-The Republican president proposed using U.S. cities as training grounds for the armed forces and he spoke of needing military might to combat what he called the “invasion from within.”
+In his speech to the generals, Trump proposed using U.S. cities as training grounds for the armed forces and he spoke of needing military might to combat what he called the “invasion from within.”
 Hegseth declared an end to “woke” culture and announced new directives for troops that include “gender-neutral” or “male-level” standards for physical fitness.

 The administration is seeking to reshape Pentagon culture and use military resources for the president’s priorities, including quelling domestic unrest and violent crime.